-Primarily Hyperactive-Impulsive Type Treatment and Therapy for Teens and Adolescents in Dallas, Texas
+Primarily Hyperactive-Impulsive Type ADHD Treatment for Adolescents Near Dallas, Texas

 What Is Primarily Hyperactive-Impulsive Type ADHD?

-Primarily hyperactive-impulsive type ADHD is a subtype of ADHD where teenagers struggle with hyperactivity and impulsive behaviors but show little to no signs of inattention.
-This form of ADHD without inattention often leads teens to act on impulse, have difficulty staying still, and engage in high-energy activities.
+If your teenager has primarily hyperactive-impulsive type ADHD, they struggle with hyperactivity and impulsive behaviors but show few to no signs of inattention.
+This often leads your teen to act on impulse, have difficulty staying still, and engage in high-energy activities.

-Teenagers with ADHD hyperactive-impulsive type face unique challenges, particularly when it comes to regulating their actions and impulses.
-These teenage challenges may include difficulty waiting their turn, interrupting others, or engaging in risky behaviors without considering the consequences.
-While the lack of inattention may seem like a positive aspect, the impulsivity symptoms and hyperactivity in ADHD can still significantly impact school performance, social interactions, and daily life.
+Teenagers with hyperactive-impulsive type ADHD face challenges when it comes to regulating their actions and impulses.
+For example, they may have difficulty waiting their turn, interrupt others, or engage in risky behaviors without considering the consequences.
+While the lack of inattention may seem like a positive aspect, the impulsivity and hyperactivity can still significantly affect your child’s school performance, social interactions, and daily life.

-Insurance Coverage for Teen Primarily Hyperactive-Impulsive Type ADHD
+Insurance Coverage for Primarily Hyperactive-Impulsive Type ADHD treatment for teens

-Our complimentary assessment with a licensed clinician will recommend the appropriate level of care for your teen struggling with primarily hyperactive-impulsive type ADHD.
+Our confidential assessment with a licensed clinician allows us to recommend the appropriate level of care for your teen struggling with primarily hyperactive-impulsive type ADHD.
 We can also check your insurance coverage levels.

 Primarily hyperactive-impulsive type ADHD is caused by a combination of genetic, neurological, and environmental factors that affect how the brain controls impulses and hyperactivity.
-In teens, this subtype of ADHD impacts areas of the brain responsible for attention and self-control, which can make ADHD hyperactivity management a challenge for both parents and teens.
+This subtype of ADHD affects areas of the brain responsible for attention and self-control, which can make hyperactivity management a challenge for you as well as your teen.

-Adolescent psychology shows that this condition often runs in families, meaning genetics play a significant role.
-Additionally, teenage stress, lack of sleep, or unhealthy environments can exacerbate symptoms, making it harder for teens to manage their behavior.
-ADHD hyperactive-impulsive type can significantly affect teens’ mental health when left untreated.
+This condition often runs in families.
+Additionally, stress, lack of sleep, or unhealthy environments can exacerbate your teenager’s symptoms, making it harder for them to manage their behavior.
+Hyperactive-impulsive type ADHD can significantly affect their mental health when left untreated.

-What Are Signs and Symptoms of Primarily Hyperactive-Impulsive Type ADHD?
+What Are Signs of Primarily Hyperactive-Impulsive Type ADHD?

-If your teen is showing signs of restless, impulsive, or risk-taking behavior, you may wonder if they could be experiencing symptoms of primarily hyperactive-impulsive type ADHD.
-This subtype often leads to adverse adolescent behavior that can affect everyday functions.
-While every teen’s experience differs, the following examples highlight common symptoms, but this isn’t a complete list.
+If your teen is showing signs of restless, impulsive, or risk-taking behavior, you may be wondering if these could be symptoms of primarily hyperactive-impulsive type ADHD.
+This subtype often leads to adverse adolescent behavior that can affect everyday functioning.
+While every teen’s experience differs, the following examples highlight a few common symptoms.

 Constant Movement

-Teens with ADHD hyperactive-impulsive type often feel the need to be in constant motion.
+Adolescents with hyperactive-impulsive type ADHD often feel the need to be in constant motion.
 This could look like pacing, tapping their feet, or finding any excuse to move around.
-If your teen seems unable to stay seated for long, they may be experiencing one of the common symptoms of primarily hyperactive-impulsive type ADHD.
+If your teen seems unable to stay seated for long, they may be experiencing one of the common symptoms of this condition.

 Fidgeting and Restlessness

-Fidgeting and restlessness can be a big challenge for teenagers with ADHD hyperactive-impulsive type.
+Fidgeting and restlessness can be a challenge for teenagers with hyperactive-impulsive type ADHD.
 Whether it’s tapping their fingers, playing with objects, or bouncing their legs, fidgeting is a significant indicator.
 If your teen can’t seem to sit still without fidgeting or often appears restless, it could be a sign of hyperactivity in ADHD.

 Excessive Talking

 Excessive talking is another sign of primarily hyperactive-impulsive type ADHD in teens.
-If your teen tends to dominate conversations, speak rapidly, or have difficulty pausing to let others talk, this could be due to their hyperactive symptoms.
+If your child tends to dominate conversations or speak rapidly, this could be due to their hyperactive symptoms.
 It can be frustrating for you and them, as they may not even realize they’re doing it.

-Teens with ADHD hyperactive-impulsive type often act impulsively, making hasty decisions without thinking through the consequences.
-Whether skipping assignments or making impulsive purchases, this symptom can lead to problematic or risk-taking behavior.
-These split-second choices are often made without considering the long-term consequences, leading to regret or difficult situations later.
+If your teenager has hyperactive-impulsive type ADHD, they’ll often act impulsively, making hasty decisions without thinking through the consequences.
+This symptom can lead to problematic or risk-taking behavior, whether it’s skipping assignments or making impulsive purchases.
+Your teen will often engage in activities without fully understanding the potential outcomes or long-term consequences, leading to regret or difficult situations later.

 Interrupting Others

-Interrupting others during conversations is a common struggle for teens with this subtype of attention deficit hyperactivity disorder.
+Interrupting others during conversations is a common struggle for teens with this subtype of ADHD.
 Your teen may have difficulty waiting their turn to speak, frequently jumping into conversations before someone finishes.
 This can make social interactions more challenging, as others may perceive them as rude or overly eager.

 Touching Objects Inappropriately